Vretinger/Battleship/README.md

 - **Bug:** Placing Ships Left or Right
   - **Issue:** The logic for placing ships to the left or right did not correctly account for board boundaries.
   - **Solution:** Added checks to ensure ships placed left or right do not go out of bounds and correctly occupy the intended cells.

+## PEP8 Compliance

+### Line Length Warnings
+In my code, you might notice that some lines exceed the recommended maximum line length of 79 characters, as specified by PEP8.
+The following lines are affected:

+- **Line 110:** E501 line too long (104 > 79 characters)
+- **Line 120:** E501 line too long (104 > 79 characters)
+- **Line 130:** E501 line too long (104 > 79 characters)
+- **Line 140:** E501 line too long (104 > 79 characters)
+- **Line 293:** E501 line too long (85 > 79 characters)
+- **Line 340:** E501 line too long (84 > 79 characters)

+### Reasons for Line Length Exceedances
+Here’s why these lines cannot be shortened:

+- **Function Calls with Multiple Arguments:**

+  Function calls with multiple arguments are kept on a single line to maintain clarity.
+Breaking these lines could lead to reduced readability and potential confusion.

+- **Complex Conditionals and Logic:**

+  Some lines with complex conditionals or logic are written in their current format to ensure clarity and correct representation of the logic.
+Splitting these lines might compromise understanding and maintainability.

+### Conclusion
+While the code may not adhere strictly to the 79-character limit in all cases, these longer lines are essential for maintaining code clarity and functionality.
+We believe that this approach ensures better readability and overall code quality.

 ## Deployment